 Equine Assisted Psychotherapy (EAP) is a collaborative effort between a mental health professional and an equine professional working with clients and horses to address treatment goals.
-Equine Assisted Learning (EAL) works in a similar way, with a focus on personal, professional or organisational development goals.
+Equine Assisted Learning (EAL) works in a similar way, with a focus on personal, professional or organisational goals.

 - Is challenging and non threatening

 - Rapidly breaks down unhelpful defences

 - Provides immediate cause and effect situations

 - Promotes change from dysfunctional patterns to successful ones

 We offer Equine Assisted Psychotherapy and Equine Assisted Learning to individuals, couples and groups who want to make significant and lasting changes in their lives.
 Sessions are facilitated by our team of EAGALA qualified equine and mental health professionals and our herd of horses.